juliantoyeo/42snow_crash/level14/Ressources/README.md

 https://stackoverflow.com/questions/33646927/bypassing-ptrace-in-gdb
 ```

-There is someone this link that show us how to bypass the `ptrace` when we debug the program using `gdb`
+There is someone in this link that show us how to bypass the `ptrace` when we debug the program using `gdb`

 Lets try it!